-Indians' Leonys Martin Remains in Hospital with Undisclosed Illness
+Report: Leonys Martin Remains in Hospital, Battling Life-Threatening Infection

-Indians' Leonys Martin Remains in Hospital with Undisclosed IllnessAugust 13, 2018
+Report: Leonys Martin Remains in Hospital, Battling Life-Threatening InfectionAugust 13, 2018

-The Cleveland Indians are still without center fielder Leonys Martin because of an undisclosed illness.
+The Cleveland Indians are still without center fielder Leonys Martin as he reportedly battles a "life-threatening bacterial infection."

-Jeff Schudel of the News-Herald provided the update Monday, noting Martin is hospitalized in the Cleveland Clinic.
+Zack Meisel of The Athletic reported the news Monday, adding the infection "attacked his internal organs."
+Per Meisel, Martin is in stable condition and "improving."

 The Indians acquired Martin from the Detroit Tigers via trade prior to the July 31 non-waiver deadline, but he has not appeared in a game since an Aug.
 7 loss to the Minnesota Twins.

-"We have to respect what the family wishes, so we are," Indians manager Terry Francona previously told reporters, via Schudel.
+"We have to respect what the family wishes, so we are," Indians manager Terry Francona previously told reporters, via Jeff Schudel of the News-Herald.
 "We talked to the team a little bit.
 We just need to respect their privacy right now.

 "What I would say: If you believe in saying prayers and things like that, keep him in your thoughts.
 But he's in a good place.
-He's at the Clinic and he's getting good care."
+He's at the Clinic, and he's getting good care."

 Martin, who has been hospitalized since Friday, has played six games for Cleveland but made an immediate impact with two home runs.
 He is slashing .255/.323/.425 with 11 long balls and 33 RBI in 84 games between the Tigers and Indians.